Probate Q&A Series

 1. Identify the Personal Representative

 North Carolina law allows certain family members to serve as the personal representative (sometimes called the administrator) of an intestate estate.
-Priority follows this order: surviving spouse, children, parents, siblings, nieces and nephews, and more distant heirs.
+Priority follows this order: surviving spouse, heirs, next of kin, and more distant persons entitled under law.
 See N.C.G.S. § 28A-6-1.

 2. Prepare and File the Petition

-The personal representative must file a Petition to Administer an Estate in the county where the decedent lived at death.
-The petition must include:
+The personal representative must file an Application for Letters of Administration in the county where the decedent was domiciled at death.
+The application must include:

 • Decedent’s name, date of death, and last residence